 Middle East & Africa (MEA)

 b.
-The global industrial internet of things market size was valued at USD 263.52 billion in 2021 and is expected to reach USD 321.81 billion in 2022.
+The global industrial internet of things market size was estimated at USD 483.16 billion in 2024 and is expected to reach USD 593.75 billion in 2025.

 b.
 Key factors that are driving the industrial internet of things market growth include rising demand for a connected supply chain, which enables operational efficacy, flexibility, and conformance to regulations, and increasing availability of affordable sensors and processors that can provide real-time access to information.